imjoseangel/sandbox/doc/automation.md

 ## Summary

-Hitting the excellence is the result given by the confidence gained by the Team during the whole process but also from the business.
+Hitting excellence is the result given by the confidence gained by the Team during the whole process but also from the business.

-Investing time on new ways of working and techniques is key to continue improving.
-Getting out of the comfort zone, discuss and apply our learning on our every day job are also symbols of a well-balanced team.
+Investing time in new ways of working and techniques is key to continue improving.
+Getting out of our comfort zone, discussing and applying our learning to our everyday job are symbols of a well-balanced team.